-Nonprofits need to maintain legal compliance with all federal, state, and local statutes, at all times, to continue operating.
-Nonprofit compliance laws vary by jurisdiction, and sometimes they may seem complex or even unclear.
+Nonprofits need to maintain legal compliance with all federal, state, and local regulations to continue operating lawfully.
+Nonprofit compliance laws vary by jurisdiction and are sometimes complex or even unclear.

 This is especially true in today’s digital landscape.
-With the prevalence of online fundraising, potential donors could come from anywhere, meaning a click to donate on your website triggers new compliance requirements in the state where that donor resides.
-The current regulatory framework was enacted for traditional fundraising and does not account for online campaigns.
+With the prevalence of online fundraising, potential donors could come from anywhere, meaning a click to donate on your website triggers compliance requirements in the state where that donor resides.
+Much of the current regulatory framework was enacted for traditional fundraising and so does not account for online fundraising.
 This lack of clarity has further complicated compliance even for the most experienced nonprofit personnel.

-However, these laws and regulations exist for a reason: they help promote transparency and accountability, helping improve public trust in all nonprofit organizations, including yours.
+However, compliance laws and regulations exist for a reason: they help promote transparency and accountability, improving public trust in all nonprofit organizations, including yours.

 To help your nonprofit meet common compliance standards, our team at Labyrinth has compiled a comprehensive checklist your nonprofit can use to ensure you remain in good standing and can operate efficiently.
 We’ve divided our list into six essential compliance categories, allowing nonprofits to more easily find the information most relevant to their needs:

-If your nonprofit needs additional help obtaining compliance, do not hesitate to reach out to a nonprofit compliance expert.
-The essentials outlined in this guide will give you a solid starting point for understanding which tasks you have the personnel and experience for and when outsourcing is the right move.
+If your nonprofit needs additional help meeting your compliance obligations, do not hesitate to reach out to our nonprofit compliance specialists The essentials outlined in this guide will give you a solid starting point for understanding the tasks you can manage in-house, and when outsourcing is necessary.

-Nonprofits will follow the same incorporation process as most organizations with one notable exception: your nonprofit’s mission statement.
+Nonprofits generally follow the same incorporation process as most organizations with one notable exception: mission statements.
 After choosing a mission statement that accurately encompasses your nonprofit’s activities, your nonprofit will need to take the following actions to maintain its incorporated status:

 Filing to incorporate usually requires paying a fee.
 Costs for both your initial incorporation and renewals will vary widely depending on your location.
 For instance, some states allow organizations to renew their status for free while others may charge up to $70.